justnonamenoname/lifeticle/readme.md

 At the same time, information alone could not create pain/negative/positive qualia; it must be defined by opposites.
 A possible candidate for such a parameter could be spin, or the charge of an ion (positive/negative).
 The strength of pain must depend on the number of signals and energy, otherwise any level of pain could be set by just a parameter.
-Tubulin microtubules can be ionized by both positively and negatively charged ions.
+Microtubules can be ionized by both positively and negatively charged ions.
 Spin is a poor fit because of the ambiguity due to the direction of the spin, the difference between the direction of the spin, and the lack of a non-opposite option, unlike the particle charges of ions.
 Qualia coordinates in space cannot be specified by xyz coordinates, since this is a partition of space along axes that does not exist.
 If the coordinates are specified by spin, then the coordinates must be set unconditionally and the reference point is unclear.